 A spokesperson for Santander said in a statement that the company is reviewing Warren’s letter and said all customers who expressed interest in the program were invited to apply.
 The company has completed $1.2 billion in funding for 10,500 customers.

 “We continue to work with our customers to process open applications and also as we prepare for the forgiveness phase of the program,” the spokesperson said.

 Many small-business owners are still on the fence about switching banks, which can prove to be a tangled process.

-Andy Ricker, a chef in Portland, Ore. who co-owned a slate of restaurants with celebrity chef Floyd Cardoz, said he is considering leaving JPMorgan Chase after failing to get a PPP loan during the first round of funding that began April 3; he succeeded in the second round that began in late April and is still continuing.
-Cardoz died in March from complications with COVID-19.
+Andy Ricker, a chef in Portland, Ore., who co-owned a slate of restaurants with the celebrity chef Floyd Cardoz, said he is considering leaving JPMorgan Chase after failing to get a PPP loan during the first round of funding that began April 3; he succeeded in the second round that began in late April and is still continuing.
+Cardoz died in March of complications from COVID-19.
 Six of their Pok Pok Thai restaurants and bars in the area have been closed, Ricker said.

 “We will [switch] for sure once we untangle the mess we are in from closing down six restaurants,” Ricker said in a direct message on Twitter.
 Ricker said thousands of businesses like his were “mired” in the process early on, but he never got an explanation for the delay from JPMorgan.